Is 100% Grapefruit Juice Hydrating?

 Potassium is the major electrolyte within all cells.
 It helps to balance fluid in the body by having a strong relationship with sodium, the major electrolyte in the blood and outside of the cells.
 Most people do not get enough potassium and consume too much sodium.3 An 8-ounce glass of 100% grapefruit juice delivers 6% of the recommended Daily Value for potassium, while one-half of a medium fresh grapefruit contributes 4% of the Daily Value.*

 Magnesium is the fourth most abundant mineral in the body and is essential in the regulation of muscle contraction, cardiac excitability (current flow through cardiac cells), blood pressure, and other vital processes.5 An 8-ounce glass of 100% grapefruit juice delivers 6% of the recommended Daily Value for magnesium.*

-Calcium is found in fortified varieties of orange juice.
+Calcium is found in fortified varieties of grapefruit juice.
 Calcium has many functions in the body and that includes playing an important role in muscle contraction, nerve transmission, and the contraction and relaxation of the cardiovascular system.6 Eight ounces of fortified grapefruit juice is an excellent source of calcium providing 25% of the recommended Daily Value, similar to an equal serving of milk.4*

 The amount of water needed each day varies by age, gender and lifestage:1

 |Daily Water Needs from|